Hakuna25/Ubuntu22-Installation/README.md

 ## Installation
-The installation process is way like that of virtual machine Ubuntu:
-Each option setting to default will be good.
+The installation process is way like that of virtual machine Ubuntu: each option setting to default will be good.

 ## Problem you may counter
 - **Stuck after entering Try or install Ubuntu**.
 Press *'e'* on *Try or install ubuntu* to edit instead of entering that option: add *'nomodeset'* after quick spalsh: